+How did Sally know that Brussels sprouts would become a superfood nearly twenty years after she regularly napped under the plants?
 What better place for a white kitty to be on a hot summer day than sleeping under the big round leaves of Brussels sprouts plants?

-These were the days when Kublai and Sally were my main garden sprites, though sometimes Stanley and Moses and Cookie joined us.
+These were the days when Kublai and Sally were my main garden sprites, though sometimes Stanley or Moses or Cookie joined us.
 Sally adored the vegetable garden, not even visiting other areas of the yard.
 She delighted in wandering between the tomato plants and crouching behind a row of beans to leap out and surprise a cluster of mourning doves who were quietly gathering in the corner of the garden.
 Brussels sprouts grow tall with many leaves growing in descending size up the stem; the sprouts grow at these intersections, and the leaves provide deep shade for the roots of the plant to conserve moisture, and for a sleepy white kitty to have a nice cool nap after prowling every inch of the sunny garden.

 Despite her elegant pure white tresses Sally was totally unconcerned about dirt of any sort and was regularly found with leaves or soil clinging to her fur, kind of like her human can be sometimes, or, when I first moved into this house, decades of cobwebs and soot as she explored the ductwork in the basement.
 At least she was relatively easy to see among all the green and earth tones.